 Credit Units for Doctoral Students at I-MATH

-All doctoral students need to earn at least 12 credit units.
+All doctoral students need to earn at least 12 credit units, of which at least 8 have to come from the graduate course program.
 Credit units can be earned as follows:

 1-3 credit units can be earned with any given course listed in the Graduate Course Program with -DRL-identifier (ETH) or -DP-identifier (UZH).

 From fall semester 2024 on up to 3 credit units per semester can be earned for a "Doctoral Studies Course" (at most 4 credit units in total).
-Until fall semester 2024 it is up to 2 credtis.
-A 'Doctoral Studies Course' is an informal course designed/defined by your advisor, which is not listed in the Graduate Course Program of the ZGSM.
+Until spring semester 2024 this was up to 2 credits.
+A 'Doctoral Studies Course' is an informal course defined by your advisor, which is not listed in the Graduate Course Program of the ZGSM.
 Example of such courses are retreats (summer/winter schools), conferences, working group seminars or courses outside the graduate course program.
-It is up to your advisor to determine if it is one or two credit units, for a course booked via an ETH foundations module it is always 3 credits.
+It is up to your advisor to determine if it is one or two credit units for a conference or a summer/winter school.
 A total of up to 4 credit units can be earned with these 'Doctoral Studies Courses'.

 In general, for attending a Nachdiplom-Lecture (with -DRL-identifier) at ETH you get 2 credits.
 For attending "Foundation of D-MATH Doctoral Studies I or II" (new from fall semester 2024 on, also with -DRL-identifier) you get 3 credits.
-These foundation modules can be "filled" with ETH courses out of the graduate course program that have no -DRL-identifier.
+These foundation modules can be "filled" with ETH courses of the graduate course program that have no -DRL-identifier.
+For the Nachdiplom-Lectures as well as for the foundation courses an ungraded semester performance has to be done to get a "pass" and the credits.
+The type of ungraded semester performance is defined by the lecturer.

 Concerning the registration please see: Course Registration UZH PhDs.